bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-service-account.md

 The `ASAname` is the name of the ArtifactoryServiceAccount object.
 It's not the name of the actual account.
 Use a name that describes how you plan on using the account.
 After Archeobot reconciles your changes, you can use this account to access Artifactory.

 For example, if you make an account specifically for use in your Jenkins pipeline, you might want to use the name `jenkins` for the Artifactory Service Account object.
 This results in a secret called `artifacts-jenkins-[random]` and an account name called `jenkins-[namespace]-[random]`.
-Don't worry about name collisions with other teams, your account name has your namespace plate in it (the six alphanumeric characters that go before the `-tools`, `-dev`, `-test,` or `-prod` in the namespace name), so even if there's another team who called their ArtifactoryServiceAccount `jenkins`, they have a different name.
+Don't worry about name collisions with other teams, your account name has your namespace plate in it (the six alphanumeric characters that go before the `-tools`, `-dev`, `-test` or `-prod` in the namespace name), so even if there's another team who called their ArtifactoryServiceAccount `jenkins`, they have a different name.

 ## Delete a service account<a name="delete"></a>
 You can delete a service account by deleting the ArtifactoryServiceAccount object through the OpenShift CLI.
 Use the following command: